SovnSkyrim/Aldrnari/README.md

 If you have any questions regarding the list, you're free to ask in the [Wabbajack Discord](https://discord.gg/wabbajack) or [my own personal server](https://discord.gg/ZgjVrXp).

 This project started as a collaboration between Althro and I on Tinvaak 2.
 Over time, however, we realised our end goals were different and he gave permission for me to use the base that had been created.
 Aldrnari would not exist without Althro and the work he put into creating and patching Tinvaak 2.
 Go show him some love and play Tinvaak 2 when he releases it.
+[Permission proof](http://i.prntscr.com/NwKOu-apRU6DrMDb9R5eOw.png)

 The art for the list was made by [Crithion/m.vlad](https://mvlad.design/), a fellow Modlist Developper (author of [Narsil](https://mvlad.design/narsil/), a VR list), and artist.
 I commissioned him and he did an amazing job!